David Christopher Crowe

 March 14, 1976 ~ June 3, 2026

-Born in:
+Born in: Denver, Colorado

-Resided in:
+Resided in: Aurora, Colorado

 David was born on March 14, 1976, in Denver, Colorado, to Frank and Sandy Crowe.
 If you knew Dave, it was more than a coincidence that he was born on Pi Day-a fitting detail, as math and science played a central role throughout his life.
 He also preferred pie to cake.

 He graduated from Mullen High School in 1994 and went on to attend Syracuse University in Syracuse, New York.
 There, he earned his Bachelor of Science in Computer Science, graduating cum laude in 1998.
-After returning to Colorado, Dave began his career as a software engineer, working on defense contracts with TRW, which later became Northrop Grumman, and eventually continued his work at Raytheon.
+After returning to Colorado, Dave began his career as a software engineer, working on defense contracts with TRW, which later became Northrop Grumman, and eventually continuing his work at Raytheon.

 Dave had a lifelong love of science fiction and fantasy.
 Whether Star Trek, Star Wars, The Lord of the Rings, or Magic: The Gathering, he delighted in immersive worlds and thoughtful storytelling.
 He built an impressive collection of video and board games and was always eager to share them with friends.